Enfield poltergeist: Response to claims

-Skeptics have argued that the alleged poltergeist voice that originated from Janet was produced by false vocal cords above the larynx and had the phraseology and vocabulary of a child.
-In a television interview for BBC Scotland, Janet was observed to gain attention by waving her hand, and then putting her hand in front of her mouth while a claimed "disembodied" voice was heard.
+Sceptics have argued that the alleged poltergeist voice that originated from Janet was produced by false vocal cords above the larynx and had the phraseology and vocabulary of a child.
+In a television interview for BBC Scotland, Janet was observed to gain attention by waving her hand and then putting her hand in front of her mouth while a claimed "disembodied" voice was heard.
 During the interview both girls were asked the question, "How does it feel to be haunted by a poltergeist?"
-Janet replied, "It's not haunted," and Margaret, in a hushed tone, interrupted, "Shut up".
-These factors have been regarded by skeptics as evidence against the case.
+Janet replied, "It's not haunted" and Margaret, in a hushed tone, interrupted, "Shut up".
+Sceptics have regarded these factors as evidence against the case.

-As a "magician experienced in the dynamics of trickery", Nickell examined Playfair's account as well as contemporary press clippings.
+As a "magician experienced in the dynamics of trickery" Nickell examined Playfair's account and contemporary press clippings.
 He noted that the supposed poltergeist "tended to act only when it was not being watched" and concluded that the incidents were best explained as children's pranks.

 Although Grosse made tape recordings of Janet and believed no trickery was involved, the magician Bob Couttie said, "He made some of the recordings available to me and, having listened to them very carefully, I came to the conclusion that there was nothing in what I had heard that was beyond the capabilities of an imaginative teenager."

-All of the recordings have been catalogued and digitalised by the Society for Psychical Research and a book of their content was produced by Dr Melvyn Willin in 2019.
-(The Enfield Poltergeist Tapes: White Crow.)
+All of the recordings have been catalogued and digitised by the SPR and a book of their content, The Enfield Poltergeist Tapes, was produced by Melvyn Willin in 2019.